 The content of this website was fully manually tested by the councils web and digital team between January and July 2021 prior to its launch on 2 July 2021.
-A full independent audit is in the process of being sourced and full result and reports will be published here.
+An independent audit was commissioned with Sitemorse and the results can be viewed here.

-We will introduce a rolling programme of checks and independent audits on all content, downloads and links to ensure we maintain, and where appropriate improve the amount of accessible content.
+We have introduced a rolling programme of checks and audits on all content, downloads and links to ensure we maintain, and where appropriate improve the amount of accessible content.

 1. Carry out a full analysis of the issues, to identify: